 4. Dab sponges in paint and lightly dab onto the hermit crab’s shell.
 Allow to dry.

-5. While pieces are drying, cut a small piece from the pipe cleaner and fold in 1/2 for the antena.
+5. While pieces are drying, cut a small piece from the pipe cleaner and fold in half for the antennae.

 6. Cut the handprint out once the paint has dried, cutting around the fingers.

 7. Glue googly eyes to the ends of the pipe cleaner.

 8. Attach the handprint to the shell of the hermit crab so that the fingers are pointing downwards.
 Attach the thumb to the back of the hermit crab’s shell.

 9. Glue or tape the pipe cleaner to the back of the handprint so that the eyes stick out above the handprint

 There are several educational concepts and life lessons that can be derived from A House for Hermit Crab, such as the life cycle of a hermit crab and months of a year, creating lots of opportunities for teaching and discussion.

 - Hermit Crab made several new friends over the year.
 Have a discussion about friendship and what it means to be a friend.

 - Have a discussion about how Hermit Crab embraced change and how we can too if we move or change schools.

 - Talk about the other sea life found in the book: sea anemones, starfish, corals, snails, sea urchins, and lanternfish.
 (You could even grab these ocean animal vocabulary cards.)